mattermost/docs/source/overview/architecture.rst

 Secure WebSocket (WSS) connections to the Mattermost Server enable real-time updates and notifications between clients and the server.

-If a WSS connection is not available and HTTPS is substituted, the system will appear to work but real time updates and notifications will not.
+If a WSS connection is not available and HTTPS is substituted, the system will appear to work but real-time updates and notifications will not.
 In this mode of operation, updates will only appear on a page refresh.
 WSS has a persistent connection to the Mattermost Server when a client is connected, while HTTPS has an intermittent connection and only connects to the server when a page or file is requested.

 .. image:: ../images/architecture_with_protocol.png